sofijajoksimovic/Embedded_Systems_Labs/README.md

 ### How to Run
 1. Open `.ioc` file in STM32CubeMX for configuration reference.
-2. Open `.DSN` file in Proteus to simulate the system.
+2. Open `.pdspjr` file in Proteus to simulate the system.
 3. Build project in preferred IDE (Eclipse/STM32CubeIDE).
 4. Observe LCD display, virtual terminal, and fan behavior.